Depression Therapy in Chicago

 You do not have the energy to fully engage with family or friends.
 You no longer have an interest in the activities that used to excite you.
 You believe you might be giving too much to others and receiving too little in return.
 You know something is wrong but you don’t know exactly what it is or how to fix it.
 More than anything, you’ve reached a point where you’re afraid you won’t be able to keep looking and acting the part.
 We provide high-functioning depression therapy in Chicago.
 It doesn’t have to be this way.
 Your life can be different.
 LEARN HOW.

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
-Because what the world needs is more people who have come alive.
+Because what the world needs is more people who have come alive.”

 ~ Howard Thurman

-High-Functioning Depression Therapy in Chicago
+Depression Therapy in Chicago

 You just don’t have the energy anymore.
 And mornings are the hardest.

-Looking for high-functioning depression therapy in Chicago?
 Every day when your alarm goes off, you lie in bed dreading your never ending to-do list.
 Maybe nothing significantly has changed over the last few months but it seems that life is so much harder now.
 Maybe it has been an increase in family or work responsibilities and commitments causing you to feel more strained.
 Or maybe the cumulative effects of the COVID-19 pandemic and the blending between work and home.
 But something is different.

 If you had time to actually think about it, you’ve probably been feeling this way for a while now.
 You’ve thought about seeking depression counseling and dismissed the idea on a few occasions.
 The truth is you have become an expert at hiding the sadness and insecurities you have been experiencing—even from yourself.
 But now, you are afraid the cracks you feel on the inside might be beginning to show.